Write a letter

 Calgary City Council voted against a plebiscite 8-6

-Against: Jasmine Mian, Raj Dhaliwal, Richard Pootman, Courtney Walcott, Gian-Carlo Carra, Kourtney Penner, Evan Spencer, & Joyti Gondek
+Against: Jasmine Mian, Raj Dhaliwal, Richard Pootmans, Courtney Walcott, Gian-Carlo Carra, Kourtney Penner, Evan Spencer, & Joyti Gondek

 In Favour: Sonja Sharp, Sean Chu, Andre Chabot, Dan McClean, Peter Demong

-I am writing to express my strongest support for a vote against the citywide RC-G blanket up-zoning bylaw that is expected to be brought forward to Council on April 22, 2024.
+I am writing to express my strongest support for a repeal of the citywide RC-G blanket up-zoning bylaw that was passed by Council on May 14th, 2024.
 As a resident of Calgary, I believe it is important for Calgarians to have a voice in decisions that will significantly impact our city’s urban growth and development.

 Thank you for your attention to this matter.